Management and Administration

 (b)The child for whom an AA payment was made was not eligible for such payment the month the payment was made.

-(1)Adjust the overpayment in SACWIS within three business days of notification that an overpayment has occurred.
-Adjustment of the payment shall be effective on the first day of the month following the month in which the change occurred.
+(1)Adjust the overpayment in Ohio SACWIS within three business days of notification that an overpayment has occurred.
+Adjustment of the payment shallis to be effective on the first day of the month following the month in which the change occurred.

 (2)Provide written notification to the adoptive parent(s) when an overpayment is found and identify what action the PCSA proposes to take with regard to the payment.